YE-ZA/15666-Game01/README.md

 - Also, there's draw_sprite() and draw_background_tile() function to draw different tile_table;
 - Those two functions require a DrawInfo struct as parameter, which contains some useful information like which palette to use and which tile_table to draw.

-Here's the source file I drew:
+Here's the source file I drew using Pixil Art:

 ![link](asset/dragon.png)
 ![link](asset/dragon_attack.png)
 ![link](asset/grass.png)